 Tel – +62 812 8179 9768

-Trekking Guide – Pak Kelik – arranges transport from Jakarta and porters and food.
+Trekking Guide – Pak Kelik – arranges transport from Jakarta, porters, and food.
 Accommodation is in a modest and clean homestay in the village.

-Tips – Try and avoid high season – May to July
+Tips – Try to avoid the high season – May to July

 Share This: